key-lime-box/dynamic-table/README.md

 }
 ```

-To help you a couple of defaulty implementations have been provided.
+To help you a couple of default implementations have been provided.

  * `$.fn.dynamicTable.defaultSettingsHandler(aPrefix)` This handler is activated by default.
 It persists user modifications to the `localStorage`.
 For this to work best add an `id` property to each column, whcih will be used to persist the data.
 The prefix can be set to prefix the key used in the `localStorage` to prevent potential conflicts.
  * `$.fn.dynamicTable.noopSettingsHandler()` This handler does nothing and can be used when user changes should not be persisted.